 - Why would customers choose your product over your competition?

-- Do you think an online store would be beneficial?
+- Would an online store be beneficial?

 To address those questions, create a survey or a questionnaire and share it on social media or your email list to acquire valuable insights and adjust your business plan accordingly.

 Having a clear buyer persona can increase your success enormously because you have a representation of your ideal customer.
-Knowing what their pain points are and what they are trying to achieve can put you in a position to create the optimal product or service for them.
+Knowing their pain points and what they are trying to achieve can put you in a position to create the optimal product or service for them.

 Step 6: Create a Content Calendar for Your Strategic Roadmap